Golf in Asia

 Hello, and welcome to Golf in Asia!

 In our experience, golf in Asia is also very expensive.
 And green fees are just part of the expense.
 Many courses have mandatory caddies or mandatory buggies.
-Sometimes even both!
+Often even both!

 Additionally, we do not have our own mode of transportation while traveling through Asia and have relied on Metros, Buses, Taxis, Ferries, and even Scooters to get to the golf courses.
 While it is an additional expense, just getting to the golf courses has often been some of our biggest adventures!